oyvindeh/ucss/README.md

 * See how many times each CSS selector has been used.
 * Find duplicate CSS selectors.

 But wait, there's more!
-By creating setting up a config file, uCSS can also:
+By setting up a config file, uCSS can also:
 * Visit several URLs/HTML files in one go.
 * Use several CSS files at once.
 * Do login, and visit all pages both as a logged in and logged out user.
 * Whitelist CSS rules that should be ignored.

-The library is written for Node (http://www.nodejs.org/).
-However, it should be easy to use it in other contexts as well.
+uCSS is written for Node (http://www.nodejs.org/).
+It can be used both as a library and as a command line tool.
+With a little tweaking, it should also be easy to use it in other contexts as well.

-uCSS can also be used as a command line tool.

 ### Installation